Ukraine

 However, starting from 25 November 2022 (according to The Law of Ukraine No. 8045), the following unscheduled transfer pricing audits were resumed for the period until martial law is terminated or cancelled in Ukraine:

-• In case of receiving evidence of non-compliance of the controlled transactions with the arm's-length principle.
+- In case of receiving evidence of non-compliance of the controlled transactions with the arm's-length principle.

-• In case of receiving the report on controlled transactions by the tax authorities.
+- In case of receiving the report on controlled transactions by the tax authorities.

-Responsibility under the Tax Code (including the responsibility for ongoing violations committed before 25 November 2022) will apply for taxpayers starting from 25 November 2022 as a result of the above audits for any non-compliance identified.
+Responsibility under the Tax Code (including the responsibility for ongoing violations committed before 25 November 2022) applies for taxpayers starting from 25 November 2022 as a result of the above audits for any non-compliance identified.
 In this case, the moratorium on financial penalties/fines for the duration of martial law, the state of emergency, and/or quarantine does not apply.

 In addition, the deadline for submission of transfer pricing documentation (Local File) and global transfer pricing documentation (Master File) requested by the tax authorities, as well as the report on controlled transactions, notification on participation in an international group of companies, and CbCR has been reinstated until martial law is terminated or cancelled in Ukraine.